adriendomoison/apigoboot/README.md

     ]
 }
 ```
-An `Errors` array is returned composed of objects including the problematic `param` and a `detail` human readable sentence to describe each error.
+An `Errors` array is returned composed of objects including the faulty `param` and a `detail` human readable sentence to describe each error.

 When an error happen during the request process but that the submitted request pass the validation, a more detailed error will be returned: